gokadin/ai-backpropagation/README.tex.md

 ### Introducing the perceptron

-A perceptron is the same as our artificial neuron from part 1 of this series, expect that it has an activation threshold.
+A perceptron is the same as our artificial neuron from part 1 of this series, expect that it has an activation function $f$ that determines its output $y$.

 ![perceptron](readme-images/perceptron.jpg)